-- 1 To receive and adopt the report of the Directors and the accounts for the year ended 31 May 2020. - 2 To re-elect as a director Ed Comins who retires by rotation and, being eligible, offers himself for re-election in accordance with the Company's Articles of Association. - 3 To reappoint KPMG Audit LLC as auditors and to authorise the Directors to determine their remuneration.
+- 1 To receive and adopt the report of the Directors and the accounts for the year ended 31 May 2021. - 2 To re-elect as a director Sir James Mellon who retires by rotation and, being eligible, offers himself for re-election in accordance with the Company's Articles of Association. - 3 To re-elect as a director Richard Roberts who retires at the date of the first general meeting following appointment and, being eligible, offers himself for reelection in accordance with the Company's Articles of Association. - 4 To reappoint KPMG Audit LLC as auditors and to authorise the Directors to determine their remuneration.